Helsinki: Religion

-Other religions

 There are around 30 mosques in the Helsinki region.
 Many linguistic and ethnic groups such as Bangladeshis, Kosovars, Kurds and Bosniaks have established their own mosques.
 The largest congregation in both Helsinki and Finland is the Helsinki Islamic Center, established in 1995.
 It has over 2,800 members as of 2017, and it received €24,131 in government assistance.

 In 2015, imam Anas Hajar estimated that on big celebrations around 10,000 Muslims visit mosques.
 In 2004, it was estimated that there were 8,000 Muslims in Helsinki, 1.5% of the population at the time.
 The number of people in Helsinki with a background from Muslim majority countries was nearly 41,000 as of 2021, representing over 6% of the population.

 The main synagogue of Helsinki is the Helsinki Synagogue from 1906, located in Kamppi.
 It has over 1,200 members, out of the 1,800 Jews in Finland, and it is the older of the two buildings in Finland originally built as a synagogue, followed by the Turku Synagogue in 1912.
 The congregation includes a synagogue, Jewish kindergarten, school, library, Jewish meat shop, two Jewish cemeteries and an retirement home.
 Many Jewish organizations and societies are based there, and the synagogue publishes the main Jewish magazine in Finland, HaKehila.

 Economy

-Greater Helsinki generates approximately one third of Finland's GDP.
+Helsinki metropolitan area generates approximately one third of Finland's GDP.
 GDP per capita is roughly 1.3 times the national average.
 Helsinki profits on serviced-related IT and public sectors.
 Having moved from heavy industrial works, shipping companies also employ a substantial number of people.

 The metropolitan area's gross value added per capita is 200% of the mean of 27 European metropolitan areas, equalling those of Stockholm and Paris.
 The gross value added annual growth has been around 4%.

-83 of the 100 largest Finnish companies have their headquarters in Greater Helsinki.
-Two-thirds of the 200 highest-paid Finnish executives live in Greater Helsinki and 42% in Helsinki.
+83 of the 100 largest Finnish companies have their headquarters in the metropolitan area.
+Two-thirds of the 200 highest-paid Finnish executives live in the metropolitan area and 42% in Helsinki.
 The average income of the top 50 earners was 1.65 million euro.

 The tap water is of excellent quality and it is supplied by the 120 km Päijänne Water Tunnel, one of the world's longest continuous rock tunnels.